 Adobe RGB (Adobe RGB 1998)

-Adobe RGB 1998 is a widely- accepted editing color space designed by Adobe Systems, Inc. that using only Red, Green and Blue as primary colors, can cover millions or “all possible colors” that can come out of CMYK printers.
+Adobe RGB 1998 is a widely- accepted editing color space designed by Adobe Systems, Inc. that uses only Red, Green and Blue as primary colors.
+It can cover millions or “all possible colors” that can come out of CMYK printers.